Borderline Personality Disorder

 • Brain chemistry.
 BPD may be linked to certain neurological functions such as an imbalance in neurotransmitters, which are natural chemicals in the brain that affect the way we feel and behave.

-Borderline Personality and Addiction
+Borderline Personality And Addiction

 Borderline personality disorder and addiction are common co-occurring disorders.
 Research states that nearly 75 percent of individuals with borderline personality disorder have a substance abuse disorder at some point in their lives.
 The complicated nature of both borderline personality disorder and addiction can make it difficult to properly diagnose as a co-occurring disorder.
 Both disorders present similar symptoms that can make treatment challenging.
 Some of the similarities between BPD and addiction include: